viniciusgerevini/docker-php-nginx-env/README.md

 - 3 separated containers.
 NGINX + PHP FPM + MariaDB
 - Database is persisted in the host.
 You can stop and recreate containers without losing data.

+If you are looking for a Wordpress environment checkout `wordpress` branch in this repository.

 ## How to

 Starting environment: